epsil/spotgen/README.md

 ### Top tracks

-To add the top 10 tracks of an artist:
+To retrieve the top 10 tracks of an artist, pass the following to the generator:

     #top Aphex Twin

-This will create a playlist consisting of ten most popular tracks of Aphex Twin.
-To add only the top 5 tracks, use `#top5`.
+The generator will output a playlist consisting of ten most popular tracks of Aphex Twin, which can then be [imported](#usage) into Spotify.

+To retrieve only the top 5 tracks, use `#top5`.

 ### Similar artists